Getting Involved

 The Associated Students of Michigan State University is the undergraduate student government of Michigan State.
 Its mission is to enhance the individual and collective student experience through education, empowerment and advocacy by dedication to the needs and interests of students.

 The Class Councils are departments of MSU’s undergraduate student government.
 They have been established to directly represent each class on campus and to better address their unique concerns.
 The council acts as the voice of their class at MSU.
-The General Assembly is the division of the undergraduate student government comprised of elected officers and proportionally elected representatives from each degree-granting college as well as one representative from each CORES/COPS group and major governing group.
+The General Assembly is the division of the undergraduate student government comprised of elected officers and proportionally elected representatives from each degree-granting college, as well as representatives from major governing organizations and recognized student organizations.
 They have bi-weekly public meetings.

-LGBTQA+ Caucuses
+Neighborhood Caucuses

 TRANSCEND